Frequently Asked Questions About Equitable Distribution

 Dividing assets during a divorce can be a very challenging task.
 North Carolina is an equitable state.
 This means the court will divide everything – both your property as well as your debts – in an equitable or fair way.

-What Is Marital Vs. Separate Vs. Dividable Property?
+What Is Marital Vs. Separate Vs. Divisible Property?

-A court will divide your property based on whether it is marital, dividable or separate.
+A court will divide your property based on whether it is marital, divisible or separate.

-• Marital property is acquired during the marriage up until separation.
+- Marital property is acquired during the marriage up until the separation.

-• Separate property is property you owned before the marriage, or that which you gained or lost up after separation.
+- Separate property is property you owned before the marriage, or that which you gained or lost after the separation.

-• Dividable property is property acquired from the date of separation up until date of division.
+- Dividable property is property acquired from the date of separation up until the date of division.

 What Assets Are Divided In Equitable Distribution?